Nurse Aide Registry

 For more information on how to become a nurse aide in Pennsylvania and to receive a booklet titled

-Pennsylvania Nurse Aide Candidate Handbook, phone the Credentia at 877-437-9587.
+Pennsylvania Nurse Aide Candidate Handbook, phone Credentia at 1-800-852-0518.
 This easy-to-read booklet will give you general information about how to become a nurse aide and sample test questions that will be asked during the testing process.
 Further resources on nurse aide contact information are available for your convenience.

 A nurse aide who is not enrolled or in good standing on the registry may not be employed in a nursing care facility that receives Medicare or Medicaid reimbursement.
 Facilities must verify that aides they employ or are considering for employment are eligible for enrollment (or re-enrollment) as nurse aides and have no record of resident abuse, neglect or misappropriation of residents’ personal property.